SociallyKent/plumoguSV-Athral/README.md

-Goals? reimagine a powerful tool, also to further learning in Lua
+Goals? reimagine the project within suits, also to further learning in Lua

 Why?
 Laziness, it's quite daughting starting from scratch.